eclipse-arrowhead/core-java-spring/documentation/qos_monitor/sdd/qos_monitor_sdd.md

 }
 ```

-The response must be followed by the publishing of the following events in the order they listed below:
+The response must be followed by publishing the following events in the order they listed below:

 1. RECEIVED_MONITORING_REQUEST
 1. STARTED_MONITORING_MEASUREMENT